Zenith-Harmonics/CliMate-AgriWeatherCoach/README.md

 This is a simple demonstration project developed for the **NASA Space Apps Challenge 2024**.
 The goal is to connect a conversational AI (Large Language Model) with a weather API to provide weather-related insights for agricultural purposes.

+In an experimental approach, we tried to let ChatGPT handle as much of the process as possible by leveraging its natural language understanding and task automation capabilities.
+The key idea was to minimize manual coding and intervention while maximizing the AI’s ability to interpret user requests, fetch data, and generate actionable insights.

 ## **Project Overview**

 **CliMate** is an agri-weather assistant that allows users to ask weather-related questions and get useful information based on real-time data.
 By combining the power of a natural language model and weather data, CliMate helps users make informed farming decisions.